punk-domains/punk-blog/content/posts/modular.md

 We'll start with the main component of the Punk Domains architecture: a TLD factory.

-A TLD factory is a smart contract through which you can create new top-level domains (or TLDs, such as .web3, .ape, op, .etc).
+A TLD factory is a smart contract through which you can create new top-level domains (or TLDs, such as .wagmi, .ape, op, .etc).
 Each TLD is a separate smart contract, which is only possible because factory contracts have this "magical" ability to **create new contracts on-chain**.

 TLD contracts do **not** need to be created and deployed manually by any person.
 A new TLD contract is created dynamically on-chain, when the appropriate method in the factory contract is called (`createTld` method or `ownerCreateTld` method).